A candidate coherent radio flash following a neutron star merger: Modelling the emission

-In addition to the rotational energy, the radio emission could also be powered by a magnetic flare from the magnetar\cite{lyubarsky2014}.
-Typically, the emission mechanism proposed is that the giant flare shocks the surrounding plasma and produces radio emission\cite{lyubarsky2014}.
-Taking equations 14 from \cite{gourdji2020} for the predicted isotropic energy, $E_{\rm pred}$, and the observed isotropic energy from the radio emission, $E_{\rm obs}$, we can calculate the fraction of the magnetic field of the magnetar contained within in the flare, $b$, using
+The discovery of bright radio bursts from galactic magnetar SGR 1935+2154 \citep{bochenek2020,chime2020,kirsten2021} shows that magnetars produce magnetically powered coherent radio emission similar to FRBs.
+The magnetar in our scenario could also power an FRB via release of a proportion of its magnetic energy as a giant flare \citep{lyubarsky2014,beloborodov2017}.
+Typically, the emission mechanism proposed is that the giant flare shocks the surrounding plasma and produces radio emission \citep{lyubarsky2014}.
+Taking equation 14 from \cite{gourdji2020} for the predicted isotropic energy, $E_{\rm pred}$, and the observed isotropic energy from the radio emission, $E_{\rm obs}$, we can calculate the fraction of the magnetic field of the magnetar contained within in the flare, $b$, using

 where $\eta$ is the fraction of energy that escapes the plasma, $B$ is the magnetic field in G, $R$ is the radius of the neutron star in cm, $n$ is the particle density in the shock in g cm$^{-3}$, $m_e$ is the mass of the electron in cgs units, $c$ is the speed of light in cgs units, $\Delta t$ is the duration of the flare, $p$ is the pressure in the nebula surrounding the neutron star and $\xi$ is the fraction of particles that lose their energy before entering the nebula.
-In this analysis we assume $\eta = \xi$ \cite{gourdji2020}, $p=10^{-8}$ \cite{lyubarsky2014} and $n=4\times10^{-24}$ g cm$^{-3}$ \cite{lyubarsky2014}.
+In this analysis, we assume $\eta = \xi$ \citep{gourdji2020}, $p=10^{-8}$ cm$^{-3}$ and $n=4\times10^{-24}$ g cm$^{-3}$ \citep{lyubarsky2014}.
 Inputting the parameters for the observed radio flare and the fitted magnetar, we find $b = 4.6^{+6.6}_{-2.2}$.
 Therefore, the observed energy is significantly larger than the predicted energy for the model.
 We note that this model assumes that there is a nebula surrounding the magnetar and it is unclear if this would be the case for a newly formed magnetar.
 If there is only a negligible nebula, then $p \rightarrow 0$ and the predicted energy would rapidly increase.
-Therefore, given standard assumptions, it is unlikely that the nebula shock emission model can explain the observed radio source but there is sufficient magnetic energy in the system that could be released via an alternative emission mechanism.
+Therefore, given standard assumptions, it is unlikely that the nebula shock emission model can explain the observed radio source.
+We note that this magnetar has a very large magnetic energy reservoir that could produce FRBs via a different emission mechanism or be in a significantly lower density environment.